Johno95CZ/Music-Downloader/README.md

 # How to use it
 1. open .exe app
 2. select path of folder, where you want to storage installed files
-3. when you copy some YouTube address, program will automatically download .mp3 file from this url
+3. when you copy some YouTube video or SoundCloud song, copy URL address and program will automatically download .mp3 file

 # Requirements
 * python3 & pip